 The health system in Botswana has several different delivery methods – public, private and traditional.
 Most local nationals are covered by the government-run the health sector.
 Many resources have been spent on reducing the spread of HIV/AIDS along with other public health campaigns.
 Life expectancy in the country is still not high.
 Most expatriates and high net worth local nationals will want to use one of the private hospitals and clinics that can be found in the major urban centres, such as the capital city Gaborone.

-Because of the state of the local health system in Botswana, expatriates will want to obtain a comprehensive global health insurance policy from a large and respected insurer that Expat Financial can source.
+Because of the state of the local health system in Botswana, expatriates will want to obtain a comprehensive Botswana expat insurance plans from a large and respected insurer that Expat Financial can source.
 We can also source expat life and disability cover for expats in the country.
 It is vital that expats obtain adequate evacuation coverage as any major illness or injury will probably require medical evacuation to South Africa or Europe.

 Here is a list of different types of insurance coverage you will want if you are planning to live or travel in Botswana: